isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 must make sure that at most one reservation for the given IP address exists within a subnet prior to switching back to the default mode.
-If such duplicates are left in the configuration file, the server reports a configuration error.
+If such duplicates are left in the configuration file, the server will report a configuration error.
 Leaving such reservations in the host databases does not cause configuration errors but may lead to lease allocation errors during the server operation when it unexpectedly finds multiple reservations for the same IP address.